Surprises, setbacks and successes: A progress report on Jerry Dipoto and the Mariners’ offseason trades

 Including Edwin Diaz in the deal was a steep cost.
 For M’s fans, it stung in November, and it still stings now.
 But Diaz had to be included for the deal to happen, and frankly, it was worth it.

 Diaz hasn’t been quite as dominant as he was in Seattle last season, when he set a club record with 57 saves.
-In 28 games for the Mets, he has a two blown saves in 16 opportunities, with a 2.81 ERA.
+In 28 games for the Mets, he has two blown saves in 16 opportunities, with a 2.81 ERA.

 The financial savings were significant for the Mariners, but those are far from the best part of this deal.